Archive for November 2014

 10. Due to the fact that

-This has become less acceptable in writing and speaking.
+acceptable in writing and speaking.
 Use since or because instead.

 Examples: